Skip to main content

 • Coordination of emergency response

-U.S. Citizenship and Immigration Services (USCIS) — USCIS, a part of the DHS, is the agency that manages legal immigration.
+U.S. Citizenship and Immigration Services (USCIS) — This division of the DHS manages legal immigration.
 It processes and administers applications for green cards, naturalization, citizenship, visas, and other immigration benefits.
-It also checks foreign nationals' lawful entry and residency in the United States.
+It also checks foreign nationals’ lawful entry and residency in the United States.

 U.S. Immigration and Customs Enforcement (ICE) — ICE also operates under the DHS umbrella.
-It plays a vital role in securing the integrity of the immigration system in the country.
+It plays a vital role in maintaining the integrity of the country’s immigration system.
 Its primary duties include investigations and detaining people who violate immigration laws.

-U.S. Customs and Border Protection (CBP) — Another part of the DHS is Customs and Border Protection.
-It works at controlling, managing, and securing the U.S. borders.
-It ensures that all goods and people moving in and out of the U.S. borders follow laws and regulations.
+U.S. Customs and Border Protection (CBP) — Another part of DHS is CBP.
+It works to control, manage, and secure the U.S. borders.
+It ensures that all goods and people moving in and out of U.S. borders comply with laws and regulations.
 Its two main roles are:

 • Prevent illegal trafficking of contraband and people across the U.S. border